About the climate and biodiversity crisis

 We're a major landholder, and manage several countryside sides for the benefit of wildlife and people.

 Where possible we'll seek to manage our land holdings for the greatest overall benefit to society.
-This will include providing access to greenspace for people as close to where they live as possible, but we'll also manage our land to benefit wildlife, to store for carbon, and in ways that help prevent flooding downstream.
+This will include providing access to greenspace for people as close to where they live as possible, but we'll also manage our land to benefit wildlife, to store for carbon, and in ways that help reduce flooding downstream

 We'll also encourage others to manage land for a range of benefits to society - often known as ecosystem services.
 One example is our provision of free or subsidised trees to those who can plant them in areas visible to the public.
 As well as a visual impact, the trees will also store carbon, clean the air, and provide benefits to wildlife.
+In 2020 we set ourselves a target of planting 345,000 trees by 2030, and since autumn 2020 we've given out over 28,400 trees.
 For further information please visit our Tree Team web pages.

 Biodiversity and planning